You probably should be reading this if you don’t know what Valentine’s Day Gifts women want from men.

 A romantic gesture like a shoulder / back massage for aching muscles from shovelling snow.– Fran K.

 Several boxes of 9mm ammunition and a visit to the shooting range.– Denise C.

-A day at the spa, all alone, with a massage– Sylvie M.
+All alone, a day at the spa with a massage– Sylvie M.

-Discussion Question: What does your husband or boyfriend buy you for Valentine’s Day gifts and what do you actually want from him?
+Discussion Question: What does your husband or boyfriend buy you for Valentine’s Day gifts, and what do you want from him?
 Share your comments in the comment section below.

 Behind Closed Doors